 - Finalists' examinations are given second priority except where advised otherwise by the Faculty Operating Officer or nominated deputy.

 - Examinations which have to be tabled concurrently are given third priority.

 - Requests for specific dates/times are then scheduled; these will be met wherever possible.

-Whenever it may be necessary for a candidate to take an examination paper in Southampton in other than a Registry-organised examination room, or at a different time from centrally organised examinations, the Dean or nominated deputy must detail a member of the academic staff to deliver the question paper, collect the script and make such other arrangements including invigilation as may be necessary.
+Whenever it may be necessary for a candidate to take an examination paper in Southampton in other than a centrally-held examination room, or at a different time from centrally organised examinations, the Dean or nominated deputy must detail a member of the academic staff to deliver the question paper, collect the script and make such other arrangements including invigilation as may be necessary.